article · Which certification is worth it?

 Day-to-day tasks

 A better comparison starts with the work.
-RoleMath's data analyst packet maps this lane to the Business Intelligence Analysts occupation family.
+RoleMath's data analyst sample maps this lane to the Business Intelligence Analysts occupation family.
 O*NET task context includes generating reports, maintaining or updating business intelligence tools and databases, managing the flow of BI information, providing technical support for reports and dashboards, and identifying or analyzing industry or geographic trends.

 That task list explains why both credentials can be useful but incomplete.
 Google helps with the broad workflow: define a question, clean data, analyze, visualize, and communicate.
 Power BI helps with a common enterprise tool stack: model data, build reports, create dashboards, and manage a BI environment.